Famous Parks in the United Kingdom

 - Bute Park contains a combination of the arboretum, flower gardens and recreation grounds.
 Most of the park is grassland but there is also an abundance of woodland and tree-lined avenues.
 Unusual sculptures are spread around.

-- Hyde Park has the Drinking Horse, which is in the shape of a huge horse head drinking water, a family of Jelly Babies standing on top of a large black cube, and Vroom Vroom which looks like a giant human hand pushing a toy car.
+- Hyde Park has the Drinking Horse, which is shaped like a huge horse head drinking water, a family of Jelly Babies standing on top of a large black cube, and Vroom Vroom which looks like a giant human hand pushing a toy car.

 - The Meadows is well-known for its mature elms.
 There are also specimens of the variable Field Elm, while an old Japanese Elm stands near the Chalmers Street entrance to the park.